peow2373/The-Eye-of-the-Beholder/Process/README.md

 # 2/16/2021 Update

-- Dialogue system works and has been integrate with a game manager!
-Players can now go from tutorial to castle dialogue to combat scene
+- Dialogue system works and has been integrated with a Game Manager Script!
+Players can now change from a tutorial scene, to castle dialogue, to combat scene
-- Combat updates: movement capabilities, divided characters, 10 movement squares(5 for player, 5 for enemy), combat demo with enemies set up
+- Combat updates: Movement capabilities, divided characters so they can be attacked individually, 10 movement squares(5 for player, 5 for enemy), Combat demo including enemies
 - Controls will flip appropriately for right/left handed people
 - Standardized print-out marker PDF